shadow/shadow/docs/3-Simulation-Configuration.md

 ## Shadow Application Configuration

 Shadow uses a standard XML format to accept configuration options from users, and uses [GLib's XML parser](https://developer.gnome.org/glib/stable/glib-Simple-XML-Subset-Parser.html) to parse the simple structure.
 Examples of a Shadow configuration file, `shadow.config.xml`, are distributed with the release.
-The following describes valid XML elements and attributes that Shadow will accept and process.
+The following describes valid XML elements and attributes that Shadow will accept from a `shadow.config.xml` file; these can be used to custimize a simulation.

 ### The _kill_ element
 ```xml